 MEET AMBIGUITY WITH CREATIVITY

 It has been 20 years since a United Nations report coined the term ESG.
 “Better consideration of environmental, social, and governance factors,” the report states, can help to develop “stronger and more resilient markets.”
-What those ESG factors exactly are, however, is ambiguous to this day, a vulnerability seized upon by partisan politics.1
+What those ESG factors exactly are, however, remains vague to this day, a vulnerability that has spawned so much debate and disagreement that ESG has been thrown into ideological divides.
+1

 What tends to be forgotten is the thoughtful advice in the report that destines ESG to perennial ambiguity.
 Financial institutions and analysts are called upon to incorporate ESG “in a creative and thoughtful way,” supported by “high-level research and thinking” - not supported by ideology, nor rules tied to third-party data sets, nor check-boxes, nor rigid definitions.
 Creative processes are inherently fluid, ever-evolving, and unpredictable - a good match for today’s increasingly volatile and complex operating environments.

 We expect management teams to navigate these challenging conditions in creative ways given that there is no playbook from yesteryear for dealing with the complexities of climate and inter-related social and economic impacts.
 We should expect the same from investment managers.
-Investing is ultimately a dynamic effort shaped by the skill and expertise of the people behind it - people who should be able to articulate the skills they have or are developing to understand how to consider sustainability risks and the corresponding opportunities for investments.
+Investing is ultimately a dynamic effort shaped by the skill and expertise of the people behind it - people who should be able to articulate their skills at understanding how to consider sustainability risks and the corresponding opportunities for investments.

 HUMBLE FLEXIBILITY